eyandocumet/eyandocumet.github.io/projects/pyro.md

 summary: "An autonomous 2DoF robot designed for fire suppression in hazardous environments, featuring both manual and automatic control."
 ---

-πRo-Bot is an autonomous fire suppression system featuring a 2DoF robotic turret designed to prevent and extinguish fires in hazardous or remote environments.
-It operates in both manual and automatic modes, with its arm precisely aiming and deploying fire retardant at fire sources.
-Additionally, πRo-Bot can autonomously pre-apply retardant to areas, preventing fire spread.
+πRo-Bot is a prototype, semi-autonomous fire suppression system engineered for operation in hazardous or remote environments.
+It consists of a 2.5DoF robotic turret, capable of detecting flames and delivering retardant (water in our case).
+The system supports both autonomous and manual operation modes and is also capable of preemptively applying retardant to mitigate fire spread.

-The chassis is modeled in Fusion360, while NEMA17 motors handle the arm’s movement for accurate targeting.
-The system is powered by an ESP32, running event-driven code to control scanning motions, with an IR camera mounted on the turret for fire detection.
-Here is my team's initial concept sketch:
+As the Mechanical Lead for the project, I was tasked with creating our custom-designed chassis and turret assembly, which I modeled in Fusion 360.
+The turret is actuated using NEMA 17 stepper motors for precise directional control, while structural integrity has been rigorously validated using built-in finite element analysis (FEA).
+Our simulations confirmed that the design withstands operational loads with acceptable deflection and safety margins.

+Motion control and fire detection are handled by an ESP32 microcontroller running an event-driven architecture.
+The turret integrates an IR camera module for thermal targeting, feeding data to the onboard system to autonomously track and suppress heat signatures.
+Below is our original concept sketch, which guided our mechanical layout and subsystem integration:

 <div class="text-center">
   <img class="img-fluid" src="../img/pyro/pyro_concept.jpg" alt="πRo-Bot Concept">
 </div>

 Key goals include successful suppression of small fires at distances of up to 6 meters, full functionality in scanning, suppression, and manual modes, and a sleek, modular design adaptable for vehicles or buildings.
-The project is ongoing, with further enhancements planned.

 After the first design iteration, my team has developed the following assembly:

 <div class="text-center">
   <div class="row">
     <div class="col-md-6">